kasir-barati/awesome-js-ts/cypress/README.md

   cy.get('.title').type('My Awesome Project');
   cy.get('form').submit();
   ```
-  This is because many commands have [built-in Implicit](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#For-instance) Assertions which offer you a high level of confidence that your application is working as expected.
+  This is because many commands have [built-in implicit](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#For-instance) Assertions which offer you a high level of confidence that your application is working as expected.
 - `.and` is the same as `.should`.
 Added for readability sake:
   ```ts
   cy.get('#header a')
     .should('have.class', 'active')
     .and('have.attr', 'href', '/users');
   ```
 - **Idempotency**: when you've passed a callback to `.should` it should be idempotent.
-Remember, Cypress retries a should multiple times in case of failure.
+Remember, Cypress retries a `.should` multiple times in case of failure.
 So if your code has side-effects then your test won't be deterministic and reliable.